rcsb/mmtf-python/README.md

 This repository holds the Python 2 and 3 compatible API, encoding and decoding libraries.

-The alpha release is available from pip:
+The beta release is available from pip:
 ```
-pip install mmtf-python
+pip install --pre mmtf-python
 ```

 Quick getting started.